RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: NUMERICAL EXPERIMENTS

-To thoroughly assess scalability, we conduct additional experiments varying both window sizes and signal lengths.
-For window size analysis on 1D signals with $T=100{,}000$ and $\lambda=0.8$, we evaluate both Adam and SLS optimizers across window sizes ranging from $10L$ to $100L$.
-To ensure full GPU utilization, we maintain a constant product window size $\times$ batch size.
-As shown in \cref{tab:window_scaling}, RoseCDL consistently achieves validation losses within $4\%$ of \alphacsc\ performance across all configurations, while maintaining runtimes of $12$--$22\%$ relative to \alphacsc, corresponding to approximately $5\times$ speedup.

-Notably, the SLS optimizer demonstrates superior convergence properties with validation losses within $0.4\%$ of \alphacsc, though with slightly increased runtime compared to Adam.
-The results validate that border effects do not hinder convergence with our stochastic windowing approach, even for small window sizes (as low as $10L$).

-For signal length scalability, we evaluate performance on signals ranging from $10$k to $1$M time samples.
-As detailed in \cref{tab:signal_scaling}, RoseCDL demonstrates sublinear scaling, with runtimes growing from $15.2$\,s ($10$k samples) to $202.8$\,s ($1$M samples), while \alphacsc\ becomes computationally prohibitive beyond $100$k samples.
-This superior scalability enables RoseCDL to process signals substantially larger than existing full-signal sparse coding methods.
+The right panel of \cref{fig:RoseCDL_efficiency} demonstrates that \rosecdl{} matches the dictionary recovery performance of DeepCDL and substantially better than Sporco, validating both computational efficiency and solution quality.

 It is important to note that \alphacsc\ does not support two-dimensional data and was excluded from image-based experiments.
-Despite this limitation, RoseCDL achieves comparable or superior test costs across all evaluated configurations.
-Dictionary recovery performance evaluation on the 2D dataset confirms that RoseCDL achieves results comparable to DeepCDL and substantially outperforms Sporco, validating both computational efficiency and solution quality.
+Despite this limitation, \rosecdl{} achieves comparable or superior test costs across all evaluated configurations.

+To ensure that the results above are not artifacts of parameter choices, we evaluated \rosecdl{} under different setups and compared it to \alphacsc, assessing both computation acceleration and potential trade-offs in solution quality.
+Varying the window size from 10 to 100 times the atom length produced only minor differences, with performance more strongly influenced by the choice of optimizer.
+Using Adam resulted in a 7--8$\times$~speedup while keeping the error within +4\% of \alphacsc's, whereas SLS achieved smaller speedups (4.5--5.5$\times$) but reduced the error compared to \alphacsc.
+When varying the signal length, \rosecdl{} exhibited sublinear scaling and remained usable on signal lengths where \alphacsc became prohibitive.
+These experiments are detailed in Appendix~\ref{subsec:add_exp_scalability}.